EV Models and Where to Buy

 An excellent town car, with fantastic acceleration and a range of up to 260 km (Gen3).
 With a cost between $40,000 – $85,000.

 A versatile vehicle, this can be a two-seater van or a seven seat family wagon.
-It has a good average range 120km or 194km depending on the model, it can be fast charged, and has an import price of between $20,000 – $50,000.
+It has a good range of 120km-195km, can be fast charged, and has an import price of between $20,000-$50,000.

 Tesla Motors Model X